KedarJo/marketplace/README.md

 A couple of things to be taken care of

 1. Default Webpack optimizer uses UglifyJsPlugin that does not support ES6 and build script fails when parsing ipfs-api use of arrow function, since they are introduced with ES6.
 For now, we will have to disable minification by commenting out below lines in "config/webpack.config.prod.js".
-(The right way to do this is to find solution to override UglifyJsPlugin)
+(This is a hack for now.
+The right way to do this is to find solution to override UglifyJsPlugin)
 ```
 new webpack.optimize.UglifyJsPlugin({
 ...
 ...
-..
+...
 })
 ```